cybersmithstudios/cydex/README.md

 - **For Customers**: Order from eco-friendly vendors, choose sustainable delivery methods, track in real-time, and earn carbon credits.
 - **For Riders**: Accept and deliver orders using zero-emission transportation, maximize earnings through carbon credits.
-- **For Vendors**: List your business, join our recycling program, and get incentives for sustainable practices.
+- **For Vendors**: List your business and get incentives for sustainable practices.

 ### Target Audience